Orthogonal polynomials of several variables: Other orthogonal polynomials of several variables

 For $n \in \NN_0$ and $\alpha \in \NN_0^d$ such that $n = \alpha_d \ge \cdots \ge \alpha_1 \ge 0$, define

 These are indeed polynomials of degree $n$ in $u$ under \eqref{eq:symm-map} and satisfy

 Both these families of orthogonal polynomials satisfy a striking property that the polynomials in $\CV_n^d$ have $\dim \Pi_{n-1}^d$ distinct real common zeros.
-In other words, the Gaussian cubature formula exist for $ [\Delta(u)]^{\pm\frac{1}{2}} d\nu(u)$ by Theorem \ref{thm:GaussCuba}.
-For $d =2$, these are the Koornwinder polynomials in the Subsection \ref{sec:Koornwinder}.
+In other words, the Gaussian cubature formula exist for $ \big(\Delta(u)\big)^{\pm1/2}\,d\nu(u)$ by Theorem \ref{thm:GaussCuba}.
+For $d =2$, these are Koornwinder's polynomials as discussed in \S\ref{sec:Koornwinder}.
 For $d > 2$ they were studied in \cite{BSX2}.